kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

     > **Caution** The default application settings provision a throughput of 11,000 RU/s to the test Cosmos DB container.
 This sets the number of its [physical partitions](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview#physical-partitions) to 2.
 If you have a free Azure account which offers limited throughput, or if you want to limit the cost of running the sample, be sure to update the throughput to 400 RU/s by setting the value of property `CosmosDb:ConnectionThroughput` to `400` in file `src/Scaler.Demo/OrderGenerator/appsettings.json` before building the container image.
 That would still allow testing of KEDA scaling between 0 and 1 instances but not upto 2 instances.
 Also, at any point, you can run order-generator with `teardown` option to delete the database and Cosmos DB container inside.

 1. Start a second shell instance and run the order-processor application in a new container.
-You can put the same connection string in both places in the command below.
+You can put the same connection string or endpoint in both places in the command below.
 Note that the sample applications are written to handle different Cosmos DB accounts for monitored and lease containers but having two different accounts is not a requirement.

     ```text
-    # docker run --env CosmosDbConfig__Connection="<connection-string>" --env CosmosDbConfig__LeaseConnection="<connection-string>" --interactive --rm --tty cosmosdb-order-processor
+    # docker run --env CosmosDbConfig__Connection="<connection-string-or-endpoint>" --env CosmosDbConfig__LeaseConnection="<connection-string-or-endpoint>" --interactive --rm --tty cosmosdb-order-processor
     ```

     The order-processor application will create lease database and container if they do not exist.
 The default application settings would share the same database between the monitored and lease containers.
 The order-processor application will then activate a change-feed processor to monitor and process new changes in the monitored container.